Our Instructors/Designers

 Urban Permaculturist, Wild-Edibles Forager, Internet-technology Guru

 Milton has been a part of Midwest Permaculture from almost the beginning.
-As an urban dweller, he has taken many creative steps toward a more permaculture lifestyle including foraging for fruit in parks and alleyways, planting gardens, making wine and growing mushrooms…to name a few.
+As an urban dweller, he has taken many creative steps toward a more-permaculture lifestyle including foraging for fruit in parks and alleyways, planting gardens, making wine and growing mushrooms…to name a few.

 He is accomplished at identifying edible-wild plants and took his Advance Permaculture Teacher’s Training with David Jacke (author of Edible Forest Gardens) in 2010.

-As a permaculture designer, Milton also posses excellent computer mapping skills which we use to create some of our larger permaculture designs.
+As a permaculture designer, Milton also possesses excellent computer mapping skills which we use to create some of our larger permaculture designs.
 Others might like to utilize his creative and design abilities by contacting him at Permaculture Productions LLC.

-Milton brings a spontaneity and youthfulness that is contagious and very complementary to Bill and Becky’s style of teaching.
+Milton brings a spontaneity and youthfulness that is contagious and very complementary to Bill and Becky’s style of teaching-

 Bryce Ruddock

-and Midwest Permaculture’s Lead Plant Designer
+Midwest Permaculture’s Lead Plant Designer